munzekm/makingitwmega/site/content/products/_index.md

         Make sure you get enough dough for the amount of people you are making it for.
 You also want to buy your toppings and sauce for your pizza.
 The first pizza in the picture has pepperoni, cheese and red sauce.
 The second pizza has pesto and cheese.
-        - Preheat the oven to 350 degrees
+Preheat the oven to 350 degrees.
+Prep your pizza.
-        - Prep your pizza
-        - Add sauce
-        - Add cheese
-        - Add other toppings
+        Add sauce.
+Add cheese.
+Add other toppings.
-        - Once oven gets tp 350 degrees you can put your pizza in.
+        Once oven gets tp 350 degrees you can put your pizza in.
-        - Let cook for around 15 minutes (This depends on if you create your own dough or you buy one from the store.)
+        Let cook for around 15 minutes (This depends on if you create your own dough or you buy one from the store.)
-        - Enjoy after it looks cooked and crispy.
+        Enjoy after it looks cooked and crispy.
     - image: /img/wings.jpg
       text: >
         Wings are always good for a fun get together or a appetizer!